 Alright then now it’s time to talk about photography gear.

-First of all don’t make the mistake of buying all at once.
+First of all, don’t make the common mistake of buying all at once.

-But as a hobbyist photographer there’s no reason to spend thousands of dollars in gear you don’t know yet how to use at their full potential.
+But as a hobbyist photographer, there’s no reason to spend thousands of dollars in professional tools you don’t know yet how to use at their full potential.

 You are starting photography and just switching from using a smartphone to a DSLR or Mirrorless camera.